 The next Coffee An’ will be held on Sunday, April 14th….
 Warren, MaryAnn and Lyle will be serving.

-OPENING PRAYER

 God, just as you raised Jesus from the dead, you offer us new and transformed lives in the risen Christ.
 We rejoice and give thanks for this good news, which has been handed down to us from generation to generation.
 May we, too, be witnesses of Jesus, who you anointed with the Holy Spirit to bring blessings of mercy and healing.
 May we be witnesses of Jesus’ suffering and death, and how he meets us in the broken places of our lives.
 Most of all, may we be witnesses of resurrection, sharing your promise of forgiveness and grace with all people.
 This is your doing, O God.
 It is marvelous in our eyes.

-AMEN

 PSALM READING: Psalm 118:14-24 839-840

 CHILDREN’S TIME